KishanPrajapati15/Univ-Event-and-People-Management-Project/README.md

 # Univ-Event-and-People-Management-Project
 A website developed using HTML, CSS, JS and Firebase to maintain details of people in events organised in university.
+Semester 3 project
 The system consists of two module

 Event Manager: